-- For the caramel filling, combine dates and peanut butter in a food processor and blend until creamy.
-You may need to scrape the sides down and blitz for a couple of minutes to get it smooth.
+- For the peanut filling, combine dates and peanut butter in a food processor and blend until creamy.
+You may need to scrape the sides down and blitz for a couple of minutes to get it as smooth as possible.

-- Spread caramel over bases - smoothing it as you go - and scatter peanuts on top (reserving some for decoration), gently pressing them into caramel.
+- Spread filling over bases, smoothing it as you go - you might need to use your hands as texture willl probably be quite firm - and scatter peanuts on top (reserving some for decoration later), gently pressing them into filling.

 - With a flat knife (a table knife will do), cut into 9 rectangular bars.